nimbo1000/kubernetes-course/kubernetes-03-explore-app/step4.rst

 ``kubectl exec -ti $POD_NAME bash``

-We have now an open console on the container where we run our NodeJS application.
-The source code of the app is in the server.js file:
+We have now an open console on the container where our web application is running.

-``cat server.js``

-You can check that the application is up by running a curl command:
+You can check that by running a curl command:

 ``curl localhost:80``

-*Note: here we used localhost because we executed the command inside the NodeJS container*
+*Note: here we used localhost because we executed the command inside the container*

 To close your container connection type ``exit``.